The NDIS and HCP programs help improve the quality of lives of people with disability and senior Australians.

 - That a third party oversees the transactions.

 Before Cookaborough, businesses often saw these requirements as too prohibitive - making it difficult for small, local businesses to serve their communities.
-This challenge often results in the larger food manufacturers dominating the space
+This challenge often results in the larger food manufacturers dominating the space, such as Light n Easy.
+The feedback we receive from these participants is that they much prefer a local meal provider who they can connect with and one that hasn’t been mass-produced.

 How Cookaborough helps

-After working with various food businesses and participants to gain a comprehensive understanding of the programs, Cookaborough has developed a solution that automates the regulatory process allowing for a seamless experience for the food business, the participant and the plan manager.
+After working with various food businesses and participants to gain a comprehensive understanding of the program, Cookaborough has developed a solution that automates the regulatory process allowing for a seamless experience for the food business, the participant and the Care Provider.

 This has been achieved by: